JesseEmond/blitz-2024-registration/README.md

 Some interesting notes:
-- _Small_ meteors are the hardest to hit (they're  small and fast) and are worth the most when hit (i.e. if we have to choose between two meteors about to exit the screen, we should prioritize the _Small_ one), but _Large_ have the highest score potential (i.e. if we have time, we should hit as many of the _Large_ descendents as we can);
+- _Small_ meteors are the hardest to hit (they're  small and fast) and are worth the most when hit (i.e. if we have to choose between two meteors about to exit the screen, we should prioritize the _Small_ one), but _Large_ meteors have the highest score potential (i.e. if we have time, we should hit as many of the _Large_ descendents as we can);
 - Split speeds have randomness in them, which means that we might miss a meteor if we guess it wrong when shooting early.